rudenoise/qemu-solo5-mirage-rpi3/README.md

 Listening on http://localhost/
 ```

-Wait some random period, look away, and it'll be running.
+Wait some random period, look away, ping it again... and it'll be running.